dottocircle/generator-elitecareer-api/README.md

   ```
   yo elitecareer-api
   ```
 3. You will be prompted again for your project name.
-Just enter the same as it was before.
+Just enter the same name as it was before.

 4. You can choose to overwrite all files and view the git diff or pick and choose which files to overwrite.